d-morrison/IntroStatActivities/11-RG-paired.Rmd

 $T=$
 \rgs

-Confidence interval for a mean:
+Confidence interval for a single mean:
 \rgs

 #### Notation {-}